Jon McGregor, Even The Dogs

 After that I had his next novel “So Many Ways To Begin” on my shelf unread for a while as I wrote up my PhD1 and I finally got around to reading it once I’d finished my corrections.
 Reading a novel in the evenings after work is a unique pleasure, a kind of escapism that I am now long used to but new to me at the time2.
 It is a bittersweet love story that shows how unresolved issues in peoples’ lives can undermine and destroy relationships.
 I realised later when I re-read it that it contained numerous warnings that I should have heeded myself.
 All the best novels do.

-What makes McGregor's novels stand out for me is the way that is able to get into his characters' heads.
-The prose that he writes is this joyous cascade of thoughts that tumble out all over the page.
+What makes McGregor’s novels stand out for me is the way that is able to get into his characters’ heads.
+The prose that he writes is a joyous cascade of thoughts tumbling out all over the page.
 It is remarkable how precisely he is able to match the rhythms and intonations of thoughts, though perhaps not surprising as the aim of the writer has long been to try and completely capture human experiences so that another might live them.3

 “Even The Dogs” is no exception.
 It begins with the discovery of a man’s body found in his derelict flat and as the consequences of this unfold linearly, those who knew him explain how he came to be there and how their lives had become so intertwined and similarly ruined.
 This is all achieved using the thoughts and memories of the people involved, who are nearly all alcoholics and junkies so you get very disordered and chaotic descriptions of what went on.
 Sections of the prose often end mid-sentence and sometimes they repeat, folding over themselves, detailing the obsessions and thought processes of these people who have been pushed to the very furthest periphery of society.